flass/agrogenom/pipeline/README.md

 Gene families are thus separated into orthologous subfamilies in order to reconstruct the presence/absence state of each ortholog in ancestral genomes.
 For this, we use the Wagner parsimony algorithm implemented in [COUNT] program ([Csuros 2008]), which is called by [ancestral_content.py] script.
-Doing so, a final round of reconciliation is made, inferring HGT events to explain heterogeneous representation of species within othologuous gene subfamilies. ing unexplained topological conflict between the gene tree and the species tree is resolved by infering additional HGT based on minimization of subtrees taxonomic depth (using toxonomic incongruence scoring algorithm [Bigot et al. 2013]).
+Doing so, a final round of reconciliation is made, inferring HGT events to explain heterogeneous representation of species within othologuous gene subfamilies.

 ```bash
 mkdir -p ./ancestral_content/tmp